damianperera/openwrt-rpi/README.md

   - PassKey: `changeThisPassKey`

 ## Release Schedule
-Automated builds have been scheduled for once a week.
+Automated builds have been scheduled for once a month.
 Urgent hotfixes will be manually triggered.

 ---